unode/deep-learning-intro/_episodes/01-introduction.md

 exercises: 0
 questions:
 - "What is deep learning?"
+- "What is a computational graph?"
 - "What is a neural network?"
 - "How to start deep learning with Python?"
 objectives:
 - "Understand what is deep learning"
 - "Learn about simple neural network"
 - "Create a simple neural network in Python"
+- "Be aware of the various deep learning frameworks"
 keypoints:
 - "deep learning"
+- "computational graph"
 - "neural network"
 ---